Potatoes: Benefits, Nutrition, and Drawbacks

 Zesty Sweet Potato Fries Recipe

 Preheat oven to 375 degrees F. Peel and cut the sweet potatoes into sticks about ¼ inch wide.
 Toss them in your olive oil of choice.
-Sprinkle them with salt and Mexican Spice Blend (if using), and spread potatoes out evenly over a sheet pan.
+Sprinkle them with salt, and spread potatoes out evenly over a sheet pan.
 Bake until brown and crisp on the underside, about 15 minutes.
 Flip the potatoes and brown the other side, about 10-15 minutes.

 You can also make these in an air fryer, which makes them even better!
 Bake at 380-400 degrees for about 12-15 minutes, flipping the potatoes halfway through.